-Friction happens when your site visitors hits an element of your page that throws off their train of thought and experience.
+Conversion friction happens when site visitors hits a page element that throws off their train of thought and experience.

 Image being pitched an amazing sounding product.
 You are pumped at the opportunities and value it has to offer, you’re already reaching for your wallet, but then the salesperson does a 180 and begins talking about their family life.
 Screeeeeeeeeeeech.
 All that momentum is destroyed.

 All of these items that are causing the friction can be alieved with the right testing, tweaking, and application of best practices.
 Once they have been removed you will see that conversion rate begin to rise, guaranteed.

 How to Lube the Visitors to Prevent Conversion Friction

 Reducing the conversion friction rate isn’t nearly as hard as it sounds.

 Here are some of the areas/items of you site that is causing conversion friction:

 A Lack of Social Proof & Trust Seals

 Popularity works in your favor because people are naturally attracted to those that have gained attention (just watch whenever a group of people get together and notice the dominant individual… usually the popular one).

 Social signals like the number of shares and who you’ve worked with will loosen the friction because it shows that you are popular on these platforms and with these clients.
 Trust seals are valuable because it assures that you are protecting the user data.
 All of this leads to an increase in trust and brand perception which will work in your favor.